 Nobody in Congress talked about federal fallback Exchanges because Congress expected all of the states to accept its offer and establish their own Exchanges (just as it expected all of the states to expand their Medicaid programs in order to continue to receive federal Medicaid funds).
 See Robert Pear, U.S. Officials Brace for Huge Task of Operating Health Exchanges, N.Y.
 TIMES, Aug.
 4, 2012, at A17 ("Mr. Obama and lawmakers assumed that every state would set up its own exchange."); Elise Viebeck, Obama Faces Huge Challenge in Setting up Health Insurance Exchanges, THE HILL, Nov.
 25, 2012 ("It's a situation no one anticipated when the [ACA] was written.
-The law assumed states would create and operate their own exchanges ....").
-Indeed, the ACA did not even appropriate funds for federal Exchanges, confirming that Congress did not think they would be needed.
+The law assumed states would create and operate their own exchanges"); see also Remarks on Health Insurance Reform in Portland, Maine, 2010 Daily Comp.
+Pres.
+Doc.
+220 (Apr.
+1, 2010) (President Obama explaining that, "by 2014, each state will set up what we're calling a health insurance exchange").
+Indeed, the ACA did not even appropriate any funds for federal Exchanges, confirming that Congress did not think they would be needed.
 See Goldstein & Eilperin, Challenges, supra (ACA provides "no money for the development of a federal exchange").
 So even if one could infer anything from the absence of mention of one point in a massive bill spanning thousands of pages, it is hardly surprising that nobody talked about fallback Exchanges never intended to see the light of day.

 The Government counters that it was "well known" that states would refuse to create Exchanges (Opp.
-48 n.27), and amicus Families USA claims that states were "signaling early on" that they would refuse (Dkt.
-No. 54, at 16).
-But the degree to which they have to stretch to find support for those claims is telling.
+33 n.20), and amicus Families USA claims that states were "signaling early on" that they would refuse (Dkt.
+32-1, at 16).
+But the degree to which they have to stretch to support those claims is telling.
 The only legislative statement preceding the Act's passage cited by either the Government or the amicus, a letter from Oklahoma's Insurance Commissioner introduced into the record, actually says the opposite-that Oklahoma "support[s] the state-based exchange concept" but needed a "federal grant" to afford "the necessary investment."
 (Govt.
 SJ Exh.
+23,

-25, Dkt.
-No. 51-1, at 228.)
+Dkt.
+31-1, at 221.)
 Of course, the ACA ultimately provided such grants.
 See ACA, § 1311(a)(1).
 Likewise, amicus cites (Dkt.
-No. 54, at 17 n.38) a blog post by domestic policy commentator Ezra Klein that purports to summarize how the Exchanges work-but tellingly does not even mention the possibility that states may not establish Exchanges.
+32-1, at 17 n.37) a summary by domestic policy commentator Ezra Klein of how the Exchanges work-which tellingly does not even mention the possibility that states may not establish Exchanges.
 See Ezra Klein, How Do the Exchanges Work?, WASH.
 POST, Mar.
-22, 2010, available at http://voices.washingtonpost.com/ezra-klein/2010/03/how\do\the\exchanges\work.html ("The bill gives states the option of setting up one exchange for individuals and one exchange for small business or simply setting up one exchange that serves both.").
+22, 2010, http://voices.washingtonpost.com/ezra-klein/2010/03/how_do_the_exchanges_work.html ("The bill gives states the option of setting up one exchange for individuals and one exchange for small business or simply setting up one exchange that serves both.").